Oggy512/ESP32-C6_THZ-504/README.md

      - RX: GPIO4
      - VCC: 3.3V
      - GND: GND
-     - Connect CAN H/L to your THZ504's CAN bus
+     - Connect CAN H/L to your THZ504's CAN bus (panel XD04) with a J-Y(St)Y 2x2 cable

 2. **ESPHome Configuration:**
    - Navigate to your ESPHome folder